These Are Top 10 Beauty Products That People Are Really Into Right Now

 From Glow Recipe's famous watermelon mask to the recent "This Smells Like My Vagina" Goop candle, here's a current snapshot of the week in beauty products.

-Herbivore Botanicals Prism 12% AHA + 3% BHA Exfoliating Glow Serum, $54.00, available at Sephora, Herbivore Botanicals, Dermstore, and Revolve.
+Herbivore Botanicals Prism 12% AHA + 3% BHA Exfoliating Glow Serum, $71.00 CAD, available at Sephora.

 ICYMI, this viral Goop-exclusive candle broke the internet last month — and readers apparently couldn't wait to hit "add to cart" on the sensual geranium, citrus, and cedarwood bougie.
 Unsurprisingly, it sold out nearly immediately after its first run in January, only to be restocked earlier this week at Goop and subsequently sell out yet again.
 (You can currently snag it on the Heretic website.)